JStennett-Tricentis/TricentisUtilities/README.md

 ### Smart Defaults

 - **Auto-selects FusionX** as the default tenant and workspace when available
-- **Auto-populates fields** when you're already on a Tricentis page
+- **Auto-populates fields** when you're already on a Tosca Cloud page
 - **Remembers your configuration** using local storage

 ### Navigation Options